 5. While your partner is talking, just listen.

-Being open is key to making difficult conversations work.
+Listening is key to making difficult conversations work.
 And that means truly hearing what your partner is saying when you’re having a discussion.
 Try to stop yourself from interrupting.
-Don’t start thinking about your next comment while your spouse is mid-sentence.
+Don’t start thinking about your next comment while your partner is mid-sentence.
 Stay present and try to absorb your partner’s comments before you start talking.
 And try to keep from making hasty judgments.

 6. Reflect what you hear even if you don’t agree.

 One way your partner will know that you’re really listening is to reflect back what you’ve heard.
 You might begin with something like, “Let me see if I fully understand what you’re saying….”
-This shows your partner that you’re truly trying to hear him.
 Experts call this skill “reflective listening.”
-It’s useful to keep stressful situations from escalating and help talk people down when they’re getting overly excited or upset.
+It can help keep stressful situations from escalating and get things back on track when participants are getting upset.

 Nothing kills a productive conversation faster than accusations.
-Don’t accuse your partner of causing the problem or avoiding the issue.
+Don’t accuse your partner of causing the problem or of avoiding the issue.
 Try not to assign blame.
 And avoid statements like, “You always do this!”
 Why?
-Because if you don’t fight fair, your partner is likely to feel defensive.
-He may even counterattack.
+Your partner is likely to feel defensive and may even counterattack.
 And that will probably shut down your conversation and halt whatever progress you two were making.

 8. Try to find something you agree with.

 Maybe you strongly believe the opposite of what your partner is saying.
 But is there any crossover in your feelings?
 Even a little consensus can help you both feel like you’re beginning to contribute to a solution.
 “I know you think we shouldn’t let Lily play until she’s finished her homework,” you might say.
 “I agree that her homework is very important, and she needs to get through all of it.
 I just think it’ll be easier if she gets a break in the middle.”